amakarj/react-weather-app/README.md

 **Creator: [Amanda Karjalainen](https://github.com/amakarj)**
 ## Introduction

-This guide is step-by-step guide for a simple Weather App.
-Weather data has been fetched from AccuWeather's Locations and Current Conditions API.
+This guide is a step-by-step guide for a simple Weather App.
+Weather data has been fetched from AccuWeather's Locations API and Current Conditions API.
 Main emphasis is on how you work with APIs - how to fetch data and display it.
 There will be a visual example of the app at the end, but it's not the guide's main focus, therefore, it's only a short look.

 This is the final task of a school project about React fundamentals.
 It's been done alone, but is worked in pairs in other tasks.
 Some explanations or stages, e.g. pre-installations and definitions of fundamentals, have been excluded from this task as they have already been explained elsewhere.
 To get introduced on earlier tasks, you can visit **[here](https://github.com/jenhakk/React.js_Fundamentals)**.

-In the future, improvement of visualizing as well as the broader usage of different libraries and APIs are possible.
+In the future, improvement of visualizing, as well as, the broader usage of different libraries and APIs are possible.
 Responsiveness will be improved.

 ## Making Preparations